 Outside General Counsel

-The Gibbons Healthcare Team handles the full range of contractual matters, including review of vendor contracts and physician contracting arrangements.
-We represent healthcare providers in connection with provider network contract negotiations with health insurers, HMOs, self-funded employee benefits plans, and PPOs.
-We are experienced in managed care contracting with IPAs, PHOs, HMOs, MSOs, and other entities, as well as counseling and negotiation on behalf of providers regarding innovative joint ventures, accountable care organizations, and integrated delivery systems.
+The Gibbons Healthcare Team handles the full range of contractual matters when serving as clients’ outside general counsel, including review of vendor contracts and physician contracting arrangements.
+We represent healthcare providers in connection with provider network contract negotiations with health insurers, health maintenance organizations (HMOs), self-funded employee benefits plans, and preferred provider organizations (PPOs).
+We are experienced in managed care contracting with independent practice associations (IPAs), physician-hospital organizations (PHOs), HMOs, management services organizations (MSOs), and other entities, as well as counseling and negotiation on behalf of providers regarding innovative joint ventures, accountable care organizations, and integrated delivery systems.

-Outside General Counsel services encompass many areas, such as: counseling on transactions, purchases, sales, mergers, financings, affiliation agreements, practice structures, partnership, joint ventures, and acquisitions; federal and state licensing; all manner of disputes; management arrangements; ERISA advice; antitrust issues; Medicare and Medicaid reimbursement issues; hospice and wellness programs; patient referral issues; advance directives; health insurance coverage disputes; patient and other privacy and confidentiality requirements, as well as Conditions of Participation compliance; and major medical equipment acquisitions and financings.
+Outside general counsel services encompass many additional areas, such as: counseling on transactions, purchases, sales, mergers, financings, affiliation agreements, practice structures, partnership, joint ventures, and acquisitions; federal and state licensing; all manner of disputes; management arrangements; ERISA advice; antitrust issues; Medicare and Medicaid reimbursement issues; hospice and wellness programs; patient referral issues; advance directives; health insurance coverage disputes; patient and other privacy and confidentiality requirements, as well as Conditions of Participation compliance; and major medical equipment acquisitions and financings.

 Our outside counsel services also can include employment and labor matters, employee assistance, and employee benefits; environmental matters, including medical waste disposal and issues arising in connection with real estate development and construction matters; intellectual property matters, including trade and service marks and client branding; interaction with law enforcement and regulatory authorities; and healthcare information technology and electronic discovery.
 Our broader corporate services to healthcare entities include handling healthcare bankruptcies, preferences, and distressed restructurings.